 More features: comes with a unique fastening system, suitable for doors up to 9 feet wide x 7 feet 8 inches tall, 20% noise reduction, cleanable surface

 The insulation kit is effortless to install and only requires basic tools to get the job done.
 It will only take you an hour to set up the installation.
-What’s more, the fiberglass vinyl is robust so the material can withstand any environments.
+What’s more, the fiberglass vinyl is robust so the material can withstand any environment.
 You’ll also love that the insulators can block out 20% of noise coming from outside.
 It’s ideal when you have noisy neighbors or a busy street that you live on.

 You may also appreciate that the Owens Corning insulators won’t change the structure of your garage door so it will still look clean and streamlined after installation.

-The insulation for garage door kit is designed for metal doors and it’s flexible so it won’t dent when you’re installing it.
+The insulation for the garage door kit is designed for metal doors and it’s flexible so it won’t dent when you’re installing it.

 Overall, the insulators are easy to keep clean.
 All you have to do is wipe them down with a clean cloth.
 The insulators stay in place so they won’t fall off when opening and closing your garage door.

 More features: comes with 48 acrylic adhesive and 48 one inch square Stick’ms, blocks up to 95% of radiant heat, meets new ASTM fire code standards, no maintenance required, suitable for standard doors 8 feet x 8 feet

 Reach Barrier 3009 is our budget pick on this list of reviews because it’s a highly cost effective product.
 This garage insulator kit comes with a few extras to assist you with the installation process such as adhesives and Stick’ms. The insulators are incredibly lightweight so it won’t add unnecessary pounds to your garage door.
 These insulation panels have two layers of 5/32″ Barrier Bubble that’s laminated between two sheets of Radiant Barrier.
 This means this is another product that’s the best garage door insulation kit for hot weather.